Virginia gun show canceled after judge orders organizers to adhere to state coronavirus crowd limits

 In a lawsuit filed earlier this week, the show’s organizer, Showmasters Inc., said the tighter rules, which went into effect Monday, violate gun owners’ rights and would lead to financial hardships for vendors arriving from as far away as Texas after several months of planning for the event.

-They argued that the expo center should be reclassified as a “brick and mortar establishment,” which have no capacity limits and are required to follow only physical distancing and mask-wearing mandates under Northam’s pandemic plan.
+They argued the expo center should be reclassified as a “brick and mortar establishment,” which has no capacity limits and is required to follow only physical distancing and mask-wearing mandates under Northam’s pandemic plan.

 “Isn’t a Walmart just a 24-hour-a-day, seven-day-a-week exposition of goods to be sold?”
 David G. Brown, an attorney for Showmasters, argued during a Thursday court hearing.
 “There’s no difference.”